radu-matei/radu-matei.github.io/content/blog/aspnet-core-getting-started.md

 We built a very basic web application starting from the console application template by adding the Kestrel dependency and by using `WebHostBuilder` to create the application host.

-We then, for each request we built the response containing a simple message and the current time of the server.
+For each request we built the response containing a simple message and the current time of the server.